Scott and Amy Turner

 As soon as those berries are ripe, our members will be coming at their convenience to pick.
 You, too, can become a member because though memberships will be limited, we can comfortably serve a few more this summer.

 You still pay for your berries by the pound each time you come to pick, and there is an honor system and self-service component to membership, but what you get is access when YOU want to come and a relaxed and peaceful picking experience.
 We know you love coming out when it works for you!
-What we want is to create for you a special category of customer called "member" that grants you nearly unlimited access to our blueberry fields during the season.
+We've created the special category of customer called "member" that grants you nearly unlimited access to our blueberry fields during the season.
 (Early evening picking is the BEST!
 Bring your picnic dinner.)

 How does it work?
 Those best and most motivated customers know our routines (or can easily learn them).
 You know where the buckets are.
-You’re willing to wipe them out and put them away when you’re done.
+You are willing to wipe them out and put them away when you are done.
 You can operate a scale and record your sale.
 You feel comfortable roaming in the fields until you find berries you like.
-You can help yourselves and will leave or mail a check.
+You can help yourselves and will leave a check or an electronic payment.
 You relish the idea of stewarding this farm with us.
 We want members who have the skill and fortitude and sense of ownership to generally help themselves.
 That is a large part of what puts the sustainable into this farm.3.
 The membership self-service approach -- Along with a come-when-you-want schedule comes some self service.
-We’ll have step by step instructions posted in the tent.
+We have step by step instructions posted in the tent.
 So start there when you come.
 We will have buckets for you to use and boxes for taking your berries home, as usual, but we definitely want to encourage members to bring their own containers or re-use the boxes to take berries home.
-We have our buckets available for picking and boxes and markers so you can label your boxes and keep your berries in the shade in the tent until you're ready to check out.
+We encourage using just one bucket and putting your berries in a box in the tent marked with your name, so your berries stay safer and cooler until you are ready to check out.

-Don’t misconstrue us: we LOVE seeing you.
+Do not misconstrue us: we LOVE seeing you.
 As much as possible, you will find us or a farm helper in the tent.
 And we hope to have time to actually VISIT with you.
-But we won’t be there dawn to dark (though you could be!)
-And if we’re not there, you’ll be prepared to get your berries anyway because you will have reviewed our information here and in the tent.
+But we are not down in the field from dawn to dark (though you could be!)
+And if we are not there, you will be prepared to get your berries anyway because you will have reviewed our information here and in the tent.

 Other details of membership:

-1. Come anytime -- You may come any day at any time there is daylight.
+1. Come anytime -- You may come any day at any time there is daylight once we announce the opening for the season -- probably early-mid July.

-2. Join at the farm -- You may wait to join until you come out after we start picking.
-Memberships will be $25 until July 1 and $30 after that.
+2. Join at the farm -- You may join in early summer or you may wait until we open for picking.
+Memberships will be $30 until July 1 and $35 after that.
 We have New Member Signup forms in the tent on a clipboard.

-Your NameWe'll respond back, and you're in!
-Once the season starts, you'll be out picking yummy organic blueberries!
+1. Your NameWe will respond back -- undoubtedly with more details! and you are in!
+Once the season starts, you will be out picking yummy organic blueberries!

-and tell us you've reveiwed our policies and want to be a member.
+6. Tell us you have reveiwed our policies and want to be a member

 4. Tent staffing -- Sometimes, one of us or our friends or neighbors are also in the field and tent and can help and answer questions.
 Other members can also often answer questions.
 But remember, folks, picking blueberries and paying for them is not rocket science!
 Your ability to do for yourself helps us maintain a farm that is as accessible to you as possible.
-If no one is staffing the tent, you will need to weigh, record your sale on the check out sheet, pay, wipe out your buckets and restack them for the next members.
+If no one is staffing the tent, you will need to weigh, record your sale on the check out sheet, pay by one of our non-cash methods, and return your used buckets to the bin for sanitizing.
 You can do it!!

-7. Parking -– If you’ve been out before, you know that folks park on the right side of the lane, angle in parking in front of the blueberry rows.
-There may not be signs.
+6. Parking Park on the right side of the lane, angle in parking in front of the blueberry rows.
 Focus on parking where the ground is flat!
-There is a good place to turn around, if you need, across the creek on the left side of the lane just past the port-a-potty but before the greenhouse.
-Since we won’t always be staffing the tent, we won’t be able to pull/push you out of sketchy parking spots, so avoid them.
-So far, we’re noticing that members are coming far enough apart that parking is a breeze!
+There is a good place to turn around across the creek on the left side of the lane just past the port-a-potty but before the greenhouse.
+Please don't try to back out and turn around in the narrow lane.
+Also focus on slow driving!
+There are kids and people excited about blueberries.
+More parking is available towards the end of the lane past the blueberries in the area of the turnaround.

-8. Dogs -– We like dogs.
+7. Dogs We like dogs.
 We named our farm after a dog, (good old Friday, rest in peace) and when we go picking in our fields, we like to take our current blue dog Petey.
+He is getting older, so he will probably bark at you.
 If you choose to bring your (polite) dog and to take him/her out of your vehicle, please have the dog on a short leash and keep him/her with you at all times.
 No elimination in the blueberry fields!

-10. Friends -- Yes! bring your friends with you.
-Anyone who's interested in organic blueberries and supporting small farms is welcome with you.
-Maybe they'll want to be a member in their own right next year.
+9. Friends Yes! bring your friends with you.
+Anyone who is interested in organic blueberries and supporting small farms is welcome with you.
+Maybe they will want to be a member in their own right next year.
 Many of our best customers come to us through our best customers.
 Your membership is for your household to come whenever and as many times as you want and any and all friends that you bring with you.
+Please let your guests know ahead of time how we accept payment (#5 above).

 Other u-pick details: